 11 Cycling Essentials For Every Bike Ride

-You don’t have to be the person who has got a spare for a spare to go out biking without a worry in your heart that you’ll be stranded in the middle of nowhere.
+You don’t want to be the person who hasn’t got a spare to repair a puncture while biking and end up stranded in the middle of nowhere.
 There are a handful of essential tools that should accompany you on each ride, assuming your bike is road-ready, and you’ve got the appropriate safety equipment and clothing for the conditions outside.

 1. Cell Phone